AussieSeaweed/gameservice/docs/source/interact.rst

    :language: python

-Although not shown above, the command for drawing cards as in draw games is 'd <FROM CARDS> <TO CARDS>'.
+Although not shown above, the command for drawing cards as in draw games is 'dd <FROM CARDS> <TO CARDS>'.
 In commands involving cards, if the cards are not specified, random cards will be selected from the deck.